Today I am going to be reviewing Walker Edison Solid Wood Twin Bunk Bed that is Espresso color.

 If you are still interested in getting this bunk bed, which is not a bad idea, I’d advise you to get a soft foam and wrap it around the ladder rungs, so when they step on it, it’s pleasant.
 I’ve come to this idea by seeing some customers suffering from the same problem.
 When I saw their solution, I was amazed.
 Here is how it looks →

-What matter most is how it performs.
+What matters most is how it performs.
 Does it break easily?
 Are there any sounds?
 What about swaying?
 The answer to those questions is no, it is made well.
+It can make some noise down the line, but I was pleasantly surprised to not hear many sounds coming from the key points.

 You can get this Walker Edison Solid Wood Twin Bunk Bed, Espresso on Amazon, should you wish to purchase it.
 Happy sleeping to you and your kids!